 Skip to content

-Promoting Senior Care Facilities Through Digital Advertising
+Case Study: Promoting Senior Care Facilities Through Digital Advertising

-Promoting Senior Care Facilities Through Digital Advertising
+Case Study: Promoting Senior Care Facilities Through Digital Advertising

 Basic marketing principles tell us the ideal marketing solution for senior care requires a mix, from some traditional audio (radio or streaming audio) video (broadcast or connected TV) followed by display ads to drive interest in the middle of the funnel and paid search and retargeting at the bottom to drive conversions.

-If you’d like to learn more about how Orange 142 has successfully leveraged these and other tools to reach seniors, adult children and caregivers, contact us today to speak with our senior care digital managers.
+If you’d like to learn more about how Orange 142 has successfully leveraged these and other tools to reach seniors, adult children, and caregivers, contact us today to speak with our senior care digital managers.

 One Image